-13.4 What's easy and what's difficult in Coq?
+13.4 What is easy and what is difficult in Coq?

 Difficult.
 The only difficult part of the challenge were tasks 2 and 5: simulating the execution and the typing of the sample program using only the specifications.
 Generally speaking, Coq does not offer an effective path for execution of inductive specifications.
-(We are aware of ongoing work in this direction by Catherine Dubois, but it is not yet available for general use.)
+(But see Delahaye, Dubois and Étienne [8] for ongoing work in this direction.)
 The tricks described in section 13.2 worked for task 2, but it is likely that they do not scale up to more complex specifications.

 Easy.
 Everything else in the challenge was very easy.
-It took Leroy about one day to translate the specifications in Coq and to do the proofs.
+It took Leroy about one day to translate the specifications into Coq and to do the proofs.
 The specifications changed several times afterwards, but adapting the Coq development never took more than one hour each time.